crate/crate-python/docs/sqlalchemy.rst

     change, the `UPDATE`_ statement sent to CrateDB will include all of the ``ObjectArray`` data.

+.. _geo:
 .. _geopoint:
 .. _geoshape:

 ``Geopoint`` and ``Geoshape``
 .............................

-The CrateDB SQLAlchemy dialect provides two geospatial types:
+The CrateDB SQLAlchemy dialect provides optional suppoort for two geospatial
+types:

 - ``Geopoint``, which represents a longitude and latitude coordinate
 - ``Geoshape``, which is used to store geometric `GeoJSON geometry objects`_